laravel/docs/eloquent.md

 In addition to retrieving all of the records for a given table, you may also retrieve single records using `find` or `first`.
 Instead of returning a collection of models, these methods return a single model instance:

-    // Retrieve a model by its primary key...
+    // Retrieve a model by its primary key
     $flight = App\Flight::find(1);

-    // Retrieve the first model matching the query constraints...
+    // Retrieve the first model matching the query constraints
     $flight = App\Flight::where('active', 1)->first();

 You may also call the `find` method with an array of primary keys, which will return a collection of the matching records: